digital-go-jp/abr-geocoder/README.md

 #### `nd` prefix

-If specifying a prefix `nd` with format name, i.e. `ndjson`, outputs geocoding results for each query Japanese address.
+If you specify format with prefix `nd`, i.e. `ndjson`, outputs geocoding results for each query Japanese address.

 Without the `nd` prefix, the command outputs the results after all processes are done.